-SYNOPSIS: The obedient death of Jesus is the paradigm for Christian service to others, the pattern disciples are summoned to emulate – Philippians 2:5-11.
+SYNOPSIS – The obedient death of Jesus is the paradigm for Christian service – The pattern disciples are summoned to emulate – Philippians 2:5-11.

-The Apostle Paul used the example of the obedient death of Jesus as the paradigm for Christian service to others.
-His submission to an unjust and shameful death is the pattern his disciples are summoned to emulate.
-The elevation of the Son of God to the lordship over all things was the result of his “obedience unto death,” and his exaltation did not precede his death on a Roman cross (Philippians 2:5-11).
+The Apostle Paul cited the example of the obedient death of Jesus as the paradigm for proper conduct in the church.
+His submission to a shameful death set the pattern for his disciples to emulate.
+The elevation of the Son of God to reign over all things was the result of his “obedience unto death” – His exaltation did not precede his death on a Roman cross; it followed it.

 (Philippians 1:8-11) – “For God is my witness, how I long for you all in the tender affections of Christ Jesus.
 And this, I pray—that your love may be yet more and more pre-eminent in personal knowledge and all perception, To the end, ye may be putting to the test the things that differ, in order that ye may be incorrupt and may give no occasion of stumbling unto the day of Christ, Filled with that fruit of righteousness which is through Jesus Christ unto the glory and praise of God.” – (The Emphasized Bible).

-This letter calls for concord and humility among believers in the face of trials and opposition.
-Its first argument in support of this is recorded in Chapter 2, an appeal to emulate Christ’s example of submission faithful obedience even when doing so meant his unjust death.
-His followers must emulate him by “thinking the same thing” he did and, thus, deferring to the needs of others.
-Insisting on personal “rights” and privileges does not fit this pattern (Philippians 2:1-18).
+His letter called for concord and humility among believers, especially in the face of trials and opposition.
+Its first argument to support of this call is found in the second chapter – An appeal to emulate the example of Jesus and his faithful submission to an unjust death.
+Anyone who would follow him must emulate his example by “thinking the same thing” that he did, deferring to the needs of others.
+Insisting on personal “rights” and privileges does not conform to his real-life example – (Philippians 2:1-18).

-Paul begins by describing the attitude of Jesus: “Who, commencing in form of God, did not consider being like God something for plunder.”
+Paul begins by describing the attitude of Jesus – “Who, commencing in form of God, did not consider being like God something for plunder.”
 The Greek adjective isos or “like” is in the dative case and means “like.”
 “Being like God” – A clause that alludes to the story of the temptation of Adam by the Serpent:

 (Genesis 3:5) – “For God knows that in the day you eat thereof your eyes will be opened and you will become LIKE GOD, knowing good and evil.”

-“Being in form of God” –This phrase does not mean that Jesus was God; that notion is precluded by the genitive construction or “form of God”; he was in the “form of God,” not God Himself.
-This corresponds to the creation account: “God created man in his own image, in the image of God he created him”.
+“Being in form of God” –This corresponds to the creation account – “God created man in his own image, in the image of God he created him”.
 Likewise, Jesus was in the “image” or “form” of God.
 In Greek literature, the two nouns are used synonymously.
-The term “being” represents a Greek present tense participle or huparchō (Strong’s #G5225).
-It means, “to commence, begin, start,” not, “to exist.”
-It does not signify eternal existence but, rather, that Jesus commenced or started in the form or image of God, just as Adam did.
+The term “being” represents a Greek present tense participle or huparchō, which means “to commence, begin, start.”
+In other words, Jesus “commenced” in the form or image of God, just as Adam did.

-There are several verbal allusions in this statement to the “Suffering Servant” of Isaiah.
-Note the following phrases that correspond to what Paul writes in Philippians:
+In this statement, there are several verbal echoes of the “Suffering Servant” of Isaiah.
+Note the following phrases:

-In fulfillment of the “Suffering Servant” prophecies, Jesus chose to humble himself even to the point of death rather than grasp at God’s likeness.
-In this way, “he poured himself out even unto death” in humble obedience.
-Paul completes his picture by utilizing allusions to two more passages from Isaiah, as follows:
+In fulfillment of the “Suffering Servant” prophecies, Jesus humbled himself to the point of death rather than grasp at God’s likeness.
+In this way, “he poured himself out even unto death.”
+Paul completes his picture by utilizing allusions to two more passages from Isaiah:

-The passage in Philippians is an example from the life of Jesus used by Paul to illustrate his appeal made in verses 1-5.
-Note the conceptual parallels between the two passages, especially the stress on denying one’s “rights” and needs for the sake of others:
+The passage in Philippians is an example from the life of Jesus used to illustrate Paul’s call for believers to defer to others.
+Note the conceptual parallels with the passages from Isaiah, especially the stress on denying one’s “rights” for the sake of others:

-Paul stresses that Jesus died the death of a slave to enhance his picture with ideas about crucifixion common in the Roman world.
-It was the most shameful form of death imaginable to a Roman; so much so, that, by law, citizens of Rome could not be executed by crucifixion.
+Paul stresses that Jesus died the death of a slave to enhance his picture with ideas that were common in the Roman world.
+Crucifixion was the most shameful form of death imaginable to a Roman; so much so, by law, citizens of Rome could not be executed in this manner.
 What horrified them the most was the public humiliation attached to public crucifixion.

 Christians are called to have this same mind, to seek nothing from self-interest or for “empty glory.”
-They are to emulate Christ who did not seek to be “like God” or to exalt himself.
-Rather than grasp at “empty glory,” Jesus “poured himself out” in humble obedience to his Father for others.
-Believers are to conduct themselves in “humility” towards one another, just as Christ “humbled himself.”
-That is the real point of the passage.
+They are to emulate Jesus, the Messiah who did not seek to be “like God” or to exalt himself.
+Rather than grasp at “empty glory,” he “poured himself out” in humble obedience to his Father.
+Believers are to conduct themselves in “humility” towards one another, just as he “humbled himself.”
+This is the point of the passage.